Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Preliminaries

 \begin{lem} Let $\gamma_n:I\lto M$ be an equi-Lipschitz sequence of $\mE_n$-timelike curves converging to $\gamma:I\lto M$ uniformly on compact subintervals of $I$, then $\gamma$ is $\mC$-causal. \end{lem}

 \proof Note first that $\gamma$ is Lipschitz.
-Let $t\in I$ be given, and let $\tau$ be a local time function at $\gamma(t)$.
+Let $t\in I$ be given, and let $\tau$ be a local Lyapounov function at $\gamma(t)$.
 In view of Lemma \ref{lem-causal}, it is enough to prove that $\tau \circ \gamma$ is non decreasing near $t$.